apache/flink/docs/dev/table/connectors/kafka.md

 ### Consistency guarantees

 By default, a Kafka sink ingests data with at-least-once guarantees into a Kafka topic if the query is executed with [checkpointing enabled]({% link dev/stream/state/checkpointing.md %}#enabling-and-configuring-checkpointing).
+With Kafka whose version is greater than 1.0.0, `sink.semantic` can provide exactly-once delivery guarantee.
+Whenever you write to Kafka using transactions, do not forget about setting the desired `isolation.level`
+(`read_committed` or `read_uncommitted` - latter one is the default value) for any application consuming records from Kafka.

 Data Type Mapping
 ----------------